Dallas Independent School District Green Card Visa Sponsorship Jobs USA

 The noise level in the work environment is usually moderate.
 Travel throughout the district is integral to this job.
 A remote working environment/alternate work arrangement is not an option for campus-based employees/campus-based positions because regular and punctual attendance at the worksite and performing all duties at the worksite are essential job duties for all campus-based personnel.

-- Working knowledge of library and information science.
+- Demonstrated general knowledge of curriculum and instruction.

-- Demonstrated strong organizational, communication, and interpersonal skills.
+- Demonstrated strong organizational, communication, and interpersonal skills required to achieve the goals of the position.

 - Demonstrated flexibility to cope with the challenges of a rapidly changing world.